Resolutions have never been a priority of mine. In fact, neither have definitive life goals.

 When the light appeared at the end of the tunnel I had been blindly feeling my way through, I sprinted as fast as I could toward it, which is where I stand now.
 With the help of mentors and heroes, I've reached a point where I no longer second guess myself — I no longer ask if what I'm doing is good enough, right enough or best enough.
 Like a child untouched, I just do it.
 That means that what I create, whether it's a piece of art, words on a paper or any other project that strikes my fancy, is not always impressive, but I'm OK with that because half the battle is just getting myself to make it.

 There is great pride with visualizing a project and seeing it through to the end.
 Though they may not always be winners, by creating enough, you're bound to find a few sparkling diamonds in the rough.
-With that mentality, in 2012, I became self-employed, made a movie, wrote several national and international articles and created a laundry list of long-term projects I can't wait to get started on.
+With that mentality, I became self-employed, made a movie, wrote several national and international articles and created a laundry list of long-term projects I can't wait to get started on.

 I'm learning as I get older that the majority of people want to create, but their fears prevent them from doing so.
 Imagine all the incredible art that will never be introduced to this world!
 We can bemoan that we don't have the time or money, but I call hogwash!
 It strictly boil downs to self-doubt.

-In 2013, I vow to continue living my creative life to the fullest, and so should you.
+This year, I vow to continue living my creative life to the fullest, and so should you.
 You only have one shot at this life.
 What do you have to lose?